xmengkinaxis/CPP/System Design Interview Checklist.md

 precalculated results, pre-generating expensive indexes, storing copies of frequently accessed data in a faster backend

 #### Scalability result ==> low-latency and fault-tolerant by replicate (deal with lower performance)
-Scalability methods—With the architecture, there are many techniques and methods which can be used in order to customize and improve the design of a system.<br>
+Scalability methods—With the architecture, there are many techniques and methods which can be used in order to customize and improve the design of a system.
-Some of the most widely used are: redundancy, partitioning, caching, indexing, load balancing, and queues.<br>
+Some of the most widely used are: redundancy, partitioning, caching, indexing, load balancing, and queues.

 #### Shard result==> high performance by destructing the load and high available, and latency-free